 The focus of a practical human resources manager job description is to communicate all that an individual needs to know about the following aspect:

 - job requirements

-- candidates’ expected background
+- candidate's expected background

 - employee incentive programs and benefits

-HR Manager Job Duties Examples
+Human Resources Manager Job Duties Example

 Compensation & Benefits Administration

-- Develop an employment payment plan based on local, state and federal data
+- Develop an employment payment plan based on local, state, and federal data

 - Create an employee benefits package for different employee groups, including remote and on-site employees